PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 program, but cannot use one supported abstraction to do both.
 Adding another specific experiment factory makes this split worse.

+There is older PECOS precedent for the generic shape.
+The original `QuantumCircuit` stored gate symbols, locations, and parameters without owning their executable meaning.
+A simulator's `gate_dict` resolved each symbol to a callable when the circuit ran.
+The modern `GateRegistry` similarly stores custom gate signatures and decompositions for later expansion.
+The proposed model retains that useful late binding while replacing string dispatch with stable definition identities, typed SSA values, explicit outputs, structured control, hierarchy, semantic contracts, and deterministic target-aware resolution.

 ### Current documentation and the missing layer

 The existing documentation does show how to obtain Guppy for surface-code